Beanie Feldstein Is a Champion Best Friend

 Over colorful grain bowls in Nolita, Feldstein describes shooting Lady Bird in a tone that sounds more like someone recapping the best summer ever at sleepaway camp than like someone on a mandatory awards season publicity tour.
 “I could talk about Lady Bird for literally the rest of my life!
 It never gets old,” Feldstein tells me, her big brown eyes widening with enthusiasm, before going on to describe her bonding experiences with Greta, Sersh, and rising stars Lucas Hedges (a.k.a Lukeyyy!!!) and Timothée Chalamet (whom she didn’t share any scenes with, but she still calls Timmyyy!!!).
 The sense of love and emotional honesty that courses through Lady Bird’s every frame is more than skilled filmmaking, Feldstein says.
 “People yell at me because I often say that everyone’s my best friend, but it’s true!
 I think that’s why I like playing the best friend so much, is because I love best friends,” says Feldstein.
 “And there is no greater best friend than Julie.”

 Feldstein has had the kind of year that every young theater kid dreams of.
-In addition to her scene-stealing turn in Lady Bird, she has also spent the past eight months playing the role of shopgirl Minnie Fay in Broadway’s Hello, Dolly!, opposite big-time Broadway names David Hyde Pierce (“one of the best human beings I have ever known in my life!”) and Bette Midler (“I wish I could just like, put her in my pocket and take her around with me”).
+In addition to her scene-stealing turn in Lady Bird, she has also spent the past ten months playing the role of shopgirl Minnie Fay in Broadway’s Hello, Dolly!, opposite big-time Broadway names David Hyde Pierce (“one of the best human beings I have ever known in my life!”) and Bette Midler (“I wish I could just like, put her in my pocket and take her around with me”).
 Yet it’s also a year that ended in unexpected tragedy — the sudden death of her other older brother, 40 year-old music manager Jordan Feldstein, at the end of December.
 In spite of the recency of this loss and the obvious immediacy of her grief, the stoic Feldstein still manages to steer our conversation toward moments of optimism.
-“Jordy was one of the most incredible people I’ve ever known in my life, and he was so incredible at what he did, so I feel like me continuing to work is honoring his work ethic that I always so admired in him,” she tells me.
+“Jordi was one of the most incredible people I’ve ever known in my life, and he was so incredible at what he did, so I feel like me continuing to work is honoring his work ethic that I always so admired in him,” she tells me.
 Shortly after her brother’s passing, she returned to work to finish her run with Hello, Dolly!, which she concluded last week.
 “I worked the hardest I’ve ever worked in my life to do a musical like that eight times a week,” she says.

 Feldstein (née Elizabeth; Beanie is a childhood nickname) was raised in Los Angeles, in a Jewish family with deep entertainment-industry roots.
 At the prestigious Harvard-Westlake high school, Feldstein was a popular and active member of the student body, running the school’s peer support club (which she describes as being basically like “group counseling”) and pursuing musical theater with single-minded focus.
 It was at Harvard-Westlake that she met her best friend Ben Platt — perhaps the best of all the best friends — another young rising star, who recently won a Tony for his lead role in Broadway sensation Dear Evan Hansen.
 (Their shared interest in musical theater goes way back; they co-starred in their school’s ninth-grade performance of Guys and Dolls, though Feldstein points out she was “very miscast as Sarah Brown, I’m much more of an Adelaide.
 Well, I’m really Nathan, but they weren’t gender-bending back then.”)
 Getting the chance to rise through the industry together — to go from attending prom together to walking the Tonys red carpet arm-in-arm — has made this year even more surreal.